2 Going into an apprenticeship

 The minimum pay level for apprentices is laid down by the government.
-In 2017/18 this was £3.50 per hour for those aged 16 to 18 as well as for those aged 19 or over and in their first year of an apprenticeship.
-After that you’re entitled to the National Minimum Wage.
+In 2020/21 this was £4.15 per hour for those aged 16 to 18 as well as for those aged 19 or over and in their first year of an apprenticeship.
+After that you’re entitled to the National Minimum Wage for your age.
 However, many employers do pay more than these minimum wage levels.
 There is no upper age limit on applying for apprenticeships.

 There are three steps in applying for an apprenticeship.

 - Sign in or create your account on the site.

 - Complete and submit an application.